purohit0208/Data_Analysis_Projects/README.md

 The data for this project and Python code are available in .csv format and Jupyter Notebook respectively in the "Hotel_Booking_EDA.zip" file.
 The data analysis was done based on different variables and a concluding summary can be found for each variable at the end of the variables.

+6) Students_Exam_Scores_EDA:

+This project describes data analysis of exam scores of students using different Python libraries.
+The data for this project and Python code are available in .csv format and Jupyter Notebook respectively in the "Students_Exam_Scores_EDA.zip" file.
+The data analysis was done based on different variables and a concluding summary can be found for each variable at the end of the variables.